Shin Megami Tensei: Imagine: Lawsuit

 In December 2021, Atlus filed a lawsuit against an individual illegally re-hosting the game online as well as the creators of the server emulator.
 The targets of the suit are the owner of 'Rekueimu Games' and members of a group called COMP_hack.
 The court documents were made public in September 2022.
 Atlus alleges that their copyright was infringed, as Rekuiemu Games hosted a website that was a near exact copy of Atlus' website and COMP_Hack distributed a functional server emulator for Shin Megami Tensei: Imagine.
 One of the main sources of Atlus' complaints was that the offending website contained false copyright information for 'Rekueimu Games', who do not own Shin Megami Tensei: Imagine or any of its associated media.
 The court document states that Atlus believes that the 'unauthorized acts as described herein have caused and will continue to cause irreparable damage to Atlus'.
 Atlus believes that the groups have violated 17 U.S.C. § 50 three times and Digital Millennium Copyright Act, 17 U.S.C. § 1202 once.

 Controversy began online when people mistakenly believed another group named ReIMAGINE, who used the same server emulator and provided a similar service as Rekueimu Games, was being targeted by the lawsuit, as their servers coincidentally went down on the same day as the suit became public knowledge.
 News articles then ran this story without doing their due diligence, and the ReIMAGINE team was forced to put out a statement saying they were not being targeted by Atlus.
-As a result of the press attention, ReIMAGINE chose to close their services on the 26th of September.